ros-workshop/manipulation/README.md

 The gripper model is very sensitive and might break down if it hits the environment.
 Restart the simulation if it does.

-## Strech Goals
+## Stretch Goals

 **Goal:** make the arm grasp the object while avoiding the environment

 Restart the Gazebo simulation , move the arm to home position and launch `obsatcle_apriltag_spawn`.
-Grasp the object without hittting obstacles.
+Grasp the object without hitting obstacles.

 <details><summary>Click for a Hint</summary>